 I already had some 200 LPs and an unknown number of cassettes to process when, a few years ago, a huge donated collection of digital and analogue commercial recordings arrived.
 These, along with some very rare and unusual recordings in my possession, have helped to keep the material on the programmes fresh and interesting.

 Please note that my library of recordings will eventually be donated to ‘suitable’ entities – currently planned are the American Theatre Organ Society and the Cinema Organ Society – so that the generous donations of recordings by many listeners and countless man-years of work expended on processing and cataloging will not be wasted.
-Negotiations are currently underway to establish a permanent archive.
+The library is incrementally backed up nightly to two locations so there is little possibility of loss of any data.

 Website hosting

-The website and sound files in mp3 (now legacy) and m4a formats are held on a Virtual Private Server (VPS) for speed of streaming and download delivery.
+The website and sound files in m4a formats are held on a reliable server which has proven to provide a good speed of streaming and download delivery.
 If anyone experiences any difficulty with accessing Hot Pipes, please do contact me immediately, using the contact form on this website or directly by email.
-NOTE: Some older files are now hosted on Dropbox to save limited server disc space.
+NOTE: All show files are now available directly from this site: the Dropbox archive has been discontinued.